chootracks/Idle-Spacebar/README.md

   Ctrl+Q to Quit

-1. Download both files
+1. Download the files

 2. Double click the AutoHotkey setup to install

-3. Open Idle Spacebar to run the program
+3. Open either Idle Spacebar or Idle Spacebar V2 to run the program